Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - Saturday's over/under is 11.6 points lower than the two team's combined 55.6 points per game average.

-- These two squads combine to allow 34.8 points per game, 9.2 fewer than this contest's over/under.
+- This contest's over/under is 9.2 points above the 34.8 these two squads combine to allow per game this season.

-- The average total in Bills games this season is 47.4, 3.4 points more than Saturday's total of 44.
+- The average total in Bills games this season is 47.4, 3.4 points more than Saturday's over/under of 44.

-- In 2021, games involving the Patriots have averaged a total of 44.1 points, 0.1 more than the set total in this contest.
+- In 2021, games involving the Patriots have averaged a total of 44.1 points, 0.1 more than the set over/under in this contest.

 Bills stats and trends